ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 **Lemma**: The lemma to which the current token belongs.

-Note that the lemma field does not disambiguate homonyms.
-Thus, searching dico will return forms of dicare and dicere without fear or favour.
-This avoids the need to resort to arbitrary and confusing disambiguations such as *dico_2*.
-If one wishes to find only forms of dicere, use this field in combination with “morphological type” to specify the conjugation.

-The lemma is the dictionary form in Latin (masculine nominative singular for nominal forms, active present indicative first person singular for verbs).
-For other Italic languages, where such a dictionary form is usually not attested, it is - currently somewhat arbitrarily - regularised form of the root (e.g. *deyk* in Sabellic).
-The conventions used for regularising the lemma are not exactly equivalent for all languages in the corpus (although they are, of course, internally consistent): cross-linguistic lemma searches should use the field “Classical_Latin_equivalent”, as described below.

-**Lemma_simplex**: Usually equivalent to “Lemma”, except that this field gives the simplex form of a compound lemma.
-For instance, the “Lemma” entry for the token *perfecerit* is *perficio*, while the “Lemma_simplex” is simply *facio*.
+Specifying the lemma of inflected words in a fragmentary corpus is a challenging task, as the dictionary form (e.g. the nominative singular) is often not attested.
+Early versions of CEIPoM used the dictionary form in Latin, but resorted to a (somewhat arbitrary) abstraction of the stem for less well attested languages.

+Starting from version 1.3. this field now uses the same basic convention across all languages in the database.
+Each simplex lemma is now assigned an arbitrary five-digit number, and any compound forms are disambiguated by additional letters.

+Thus, for instance, the Latin *perfecerit* belongs to the lemma *perficio* (12495f) and to the simplex lemma *facio* (12495).
+To find any other form of *perficio*, therefore, search for 12495f in the field “Lemma”.
+To find any other form of *facio*, including also forms of other compounds such as *adficio* or *conficio*, search for 12495 in the field “Lemma_simplex”.

+**Lemma_simplex**: See above.

 **Lemma_frequency**: The number of times this particular value occurs in the “Lemma” field in this language.
-As noted above, be aware that “Lemma” does not discriminate between homonyms.

 **Language**: The language this token is analysed as belonging to.
 This field may differ from the “main language” of the inscription as a whole (provided in texts.csv), as inscriptions often contain tokens in multiple languages.
 In addition, the same token may have different possible analyses in different languages.